One of the most amazing things to see in conservation work is a true collaborative process.

-The appeal hearing is scheduled for Friday, August 13th at 9 am MT.
+The hearing is scheduled for Monday, January 31st at 9 am PST.
 If you would like to help stop Teck from polluting the Kootenai River, join the meeting and share your voice!
 Tell the Board of Environmental Review that you support their initial approval of the standard and want them to continue standing up to Teck.

 +1 646 558 8656 or +1 406 444 9999

 If you would like to share your voice on Monday, join the meeting and tell Montana:

 - You care about Idaho and Montana rivers and want to keep them clean, healthy, and fishable.

 - Teck’s mining practices have polluted this watershed for the last 50 years and are having substantial impacts on fish species.
 Specifically, selenium pollution is threatening burbot and endangered Kootenai River White Sturgeon.

 - Montana made great progress toward addressing the pollution when they adopted the new water quality limits.
 Ask Montana to continue standing up against Teck and protect our water quality.